roseasromeo/DDArchipelagoRandomizer/README.md

-# Death's Door Archipelago Randomizer
+# Death's Door Archipelago Randomizer Client

 This is a work in progress Archipelago randomizer mod for Death's Door.

 > [!IMPORTANT]
 > This is in very early alpha stage and is not yet playable.
+A playable version will be coming soon!

 ## Contributing